-Students eligible for this minor must make application with the education minor adviser in the Office of Teacher Education, 306 White Hall.
+1. Students eligible for this minor must make application with the education minor adviser in the Office of Teacher Education, 306

+White Hall.
 Students are not enrolled in this minor until all admission requirements and procedures have been followed.

-2. Students entering an education program fall 1982 and thereafter must have an overall grade point average of 2.50 for acceptance into professional education, student teaching, and graduation.
-In addition, they must have completed all "Professional Standards" requirements.

-- 3. The hours in the minor include student teaching. - 4.
-When a difference exists between the two colleges' major or minor requirements in teaching fields, the students must also complete the specific major-minor sequence required by the College of Education. - All Education minors should read carefully the Teacher Education Student Handbook published by the College of Education.
-Admission to professional education and student teaching is outlined in the handbook.
+- 2. Students entering an education program fall 1982 and thereafter must have an overall grade point average of 2.50 for acceptance into professional education, student teaching and graduation.
+In addition, they must have completed all "Professional Standards" requirements. - 3.
+The hours in the minor include student teaching. - 4.
+When a difference exists between the two colleges' major or minor requirements in teaching fields, the students must also complete the specific major-minor sequence required by the College of Education.